What is Federal Satisfactory Academic Progress (SAP)?

 Example: 120 credit program x 150% = 180 maximum attempted credits.

-How do I find out if I’m meeting these requirements?
+How do I find out if I’m meeting SAP requirements?
 How will I know if I’m not?

-The Office of Financial Aid and Scholarships (OFAS) will review your academic transcript at the end of each semester you attend using information received from the Registrar.
-OFAS will only notify you if you aren’t meeting SAP requirements or is unable to determine your SAP status.
+The Office of Financial Aid and Scholarships (OFAS) monitors Federal Satisfactory Academic Progress at the conclusion of every semester/term (summer/fall/spring) using information received from the Office of the Registrar.
+The OFAS will only notify you if you aren’t meeting SAP requirements or if it is unable to determine your SAP status.

 What happens if I’m not making SAP?

 It affects your eligibility for federal financial aid programs like grants, loans, and work-study.
 Other aid programs like state grants have their own rules.
-Scholarships and grants directly from RIT are not typically impacted.
+Scholarships and grants funded by RIT are not typically impacted.

 NTID sponsored aid programs are determined by the National Technical Institute for the Deaf (NTID), but if you are not meeting SAP requirements you may not be eligible for NTID scholarships and grants.

 The first time you are not making SAP you are placed on Federal Financial Aid Warning for your next semester of attendance.
 This allows you to continue to receive federal financial aid for one semester even though you don’t meet the SAP requirements.
 Some students aren’t eligible for Federal Financial Aid Warning because they have had a previous Financial Aid SAP contract and/or have been on Federal Financial Aid Probation.

 OFAS will notify you if you are eligible for Federal Financial Aid Warning.

 I’ve used my Financial Aid Warning already.
 What happens now?